 Tanjung Setia Beach

-A few kilometers south of the town is Tanjung Setia beach a popular destination for international surfers and domestic tourists in search of an uncrowded beachside holiday.
+About 2km south of the town is Tanjung Setia beach a popular destination for international surfers and domestic tourists in search of an uncrowded beachside holiday.

 Not so long ago (2013) Tanjung Setia beach was on a quiet coconut lined dirt road that faded out into a dirt track before Biha, now it has a sealed road along which you will find a selection of accommodation and cafés, a fully equipped gym, a couple of souvenir shops and an ATM machine next to Lovina Krui Surf Camp.